IkhlasGadagin/professional_Back-End/Readme.md

 lookup from localField foreign \Filed as
 $addFields to add the extra field
  $project tell what to send fields that is need to be send for frontend

+caution : that the mongoose converts the mongodb string OBjectId into normal ID which is done by the mongoose